 - Scan for other trouble codes.
-Most of the times P0700 is activated, it isn’t the only trouble code.
+Most of the time, P0700 is activated, but it isn’t the only trouble code.
 You will commonly see codes related to the shift solenoid.
 Diagnose these codes first.
 Since they’re more specific, it’s often easier to locate the issue.

 - Use your scan tool to read the freeze frame data.
 Pay particular attention to the RPM, throttle position, and engine torque readings.
 Compare the RPM’s input speed and output speed.

 - Check your transmission fluid.
-It should be red and clear of debris, and the reservoir should be filled sufficiently.
-Also check for signs of transmission fluid on your engine components, or pooled fluid beneath your car, which could indicate a leak.
+It should be read and clear of debris, and the reservoir should be filled sufficiently.
+Also, check for signs of transmission fluid on your engine components or pooled fluid beneath your car, which could indicate a leak.